All Episodes

 Harry Reid never apologized for calling Bush a liar.

-Uh Jack Mertha, has anybody demanded Jack Mirtha apologize for accepting the charge that the Marines at Haditha were cold-blooded murderers.
+Jack Murtha, has anybody demanded Jack Murtha apologize for accepting the charge that the Marines at Haditha were cold-blooded murderers?

-Has anybody made John Carey apologize for calling the troops in Iraq terrorizers of women and children in their homes at night?
+Has anybody made John Kerry apologize for calling the troops in Iraq terrorizers of women and children in their homes at night?

 I can't believe this.

-That's um that that this is if if if if we're going to apologize for this, if we're gonna make him apologize for this, then we're not a serious political movement here.
+That's this is, if we're going to apologize for this, if we're going to make him apologize for this, then we're not a serious political movement here.

 This is not a time to be caught up in the vagaries of civility and proper etiquette and decorum.

-We're up against people who want to destroy the country, America, as it was founded, replace it with uh with something else.
+We're up against people who want to destroy the country, America, as it was founded, replace it with something else.

 You're next on the EIB network.